Rosalila/BulletHellMaker/README.md

 ### Stages

-Add annimated layers on the front and on the background for pure cosmetic purposes.
+Add animated layers on the front and on the background for pure cosmetic purposes.

 ![](img/background.gif?raw=true)